Little League Baseball: Early years

 1953: The Little League World Series is televised for the first time.
-Jim McKay provides the play-by-play for CBS, and Howard Cosell does so for ABC Radio.
-Joey Jay of Middletown, Connecticut, and the Milwaukee Braves is the first Little League graduate to play in Major League Baseball.
+Jim McKay provided the play-by-play for the Columbia Broadcasting System (CBS), and Howard Cosell, does so for the American Broadcasting Company and ABC News Radio.
+Joey Jay, of Middletown, Connecticut, and the Milwaukee Braves is the first Little League graduate to play in Major League Baseball.
 In 1953, Robert Francis Morrison filed an official charter with Little League Baseball to admit the Cannon Street Y.M.C.A. as its first all-black team.
 The league consisted of four teams, sponsored by prominent black businesses in Charleston, South Carolina.
-In 1955, when Morrison entered the Cannon Street All-Stars into the city tournament, white leagues reacted by drafting a resolution requesting a whites-only tournament.
+In 1955, in the beginnings of the growing nation-wide Civil rights movement, when, Morrison entered his Cannon Street All-Stars into the city tournament, white leagues reacted by drafting a resolution requesting a whites-only tournament.
 All 55 white teams eventually withdrew from the city and state tournament.
 The Cannon Street All-Stars became the 1955 South Carolina state champions by forfeit.
-However, they were informed by Little League president Peter J. McGovern that they would not be permitted to represent the state at the regional championships in Williamsport.
+However, they were informed by then national Little League Baseball president Peter J. McGovern that they would not be permitted to represent the state at the regional championships in Williamsport.
 Little League executives invited the Cannon Street All-Stars as guests to attend the tournament in which they were barred from playing.

-1954: Boog Powell, later of the Baltimore Orioles and two other MLB teams, plays in the Little League World Series for Lakeland, Florida, and Ken Hubbs, later of the Chicago Cubs, plays for Colton, California.
-Little League has expanded to more than 3,300 leagues.
-Jim Barberi, later of the MLB champion 1966 Los Angeles Dodgers, is a member of the Schenectady, New York, team that wins the 1954 Series.
+1954: Boog Powell, outfielder/first baseman later of the Baltimore Orioles and two other MLB teams, plays in the Little League World Series for Lakeland, Florida, and Ken Hubbs, later of the Chicago Cubs, plays for Colton, California.
+Little League had expanded to more than 3,300 leagues.
+Jim Barberi, later of the MLB National League pennant winner of the 1966 Los Angeles Dodgers, is a member a decade earlier of the Schenectady, New York, team that wins the 1954 L.L.B.
+World Series tournament championship.

-1955: There is a Little League organization in each of the 48 U.S. states.
-George W. Bush begins playing Little League as a catcher for the Cubs of the Central Little League in Midland, Texas.
-He is the first Little League graduate to be elected president.
-After white teams in South Carolina refuse to play against the all-black Cannon Street YMCA All-Stars of Charleston, Little League issues an ultimatum that the team must be permitted to play, but many organizations return their league charters and form their own league in response.
-No team from the state would reach the tournament until 2015.
+1955: There is a Little League organization now in each of the 48 continental U.S. states.
+Young George W. Bush, (son of George H. W. Bush), begins playing Little League as a catcher for the Cubs of the Central Little League in Midland, Texas.
+He is the first Little League graduate to be elected President of the United States.
+After white teams in South Carolina refuse to play against the all-black Cannon Street YMCA All-Stars of Charleston, Little League issues an ultimatum that the team must be permitted to play, but many organizations in the Southern United States suspend and turn in their league charters and form their own league in response.
+No team from South Carolina would reach the World Series tournament until 2015.